Silver Cuttlefish Casting – An ancient sustainable technique!

 Want to try your hand at Cuttlefish Bone Casting?

-If you would like to learn more and live in the West of England, I run a fun and exclusive 3 hour workshop from my professional Silver Studio with guest teacher Rebecca Prosser where you get to experiment with hand carving a unique design in recycled silver scrap through the medium of cuttlefish bone.
+If you would like to learn more, I run a fun and exclusive 3 hour workshop from my professional Silver Studio where you get to experiment with hand carving a unique design in recycled silver scrap through the medium of cuttlefish bone.